dotnet/machinelearning/docs/code/IDataViewDesignPrinciples.md

 refer to the `IDataView` and `IEnumerable<T>` interfaces as the core interfaces of their respective worlds.

-In both worlds, there is a cursoring interface associated with the core interface.
+In both worlds, there is a cursoring mechanism associated with the core interface.
 In the IEnumerable world, the cursoring interface is `IEnumerator<T>`.
-In the IDataView world, the cursoring interface is `IRowCursor`.
+In the IDataView world, the cursoring mechanism is accomplished through a `DataViewRowCursor`.

-Both cursoring interfaces have `MoveNext()` methods for forward-only iteration through the elements.
+Both cursoring mechanisms have `MoveNext()` methods for forward-only iteration through the elements.

-Both cursoring interfaces provide access to information about the current item.
+Both cursoring mechanisms provide access to information about the current item.
 For the IEnumerable world, the access is through the `Current` property of the enumerator.
 Note that when `T` is a class type, this suggests that each item served requires memory allocation.
 In the IDataView world, there is no